Fitting Powder Diffraction data

 project_1.plot_meas(expt_name='sim_si')

 If you zoom in on the highest TOF peak (around 120,000 ΞΌs), you will notice that it has a broad and unusual shape.
-This distortion, along with some more effects on the low TOF peaks, is a result of the simplified data reduction process.
-Obtaining a more accurate diffraction pattern would require a more advanced data reduction, which is beyond the scope of this tutorial.
+This distortion, along with additional effects on the low TOF peaks, is most likely an artifact related to the simplifications made during the simulation and/or reduction process and is currently under investigation.
+However, this is outside the scope of this school.
 Therefore, we will simply exclude both the low and high TOF regions from the analysis by adding an excluded regions to the experiment.

 To visualize the effect of excluding the high TOF region, we can plot the measured data again.
 The excluded region will be omitted from the plot and is not used in the fitting process.